My Approach

 It's not easy asking for help.
 I understand that expressing vulnerability can be intimidating and uncomfortable.
 Using a trauma-informed approach, I help clients understand the impact of adverse experiences and complex trauma to help restore their sense of safety, choice, and control.
 I welcome diverse worldviews and promise to provide care that is humanistic, open-minded, compassionate, and strengths-based.

-During our work together, I will help you identify your strengths and unlearn behaviors that may have led to self-sabotage in the past, removing you from your goals.
+During our work together, I will help you identify your strengths and unlearn behaviors that may have led to self-sabotage in the past, preventing you from achieving your goals.
 As we experience hardships and trauma, our sense of self fractalizes, making it difficult to trust our instincts.

-To rebuild a person's sense of self and autonomy, it is important to establish fundamental skills in emotional regulation, introspection, communication, distress tolerance, conflict resolution, and mindfulness.
+Rebuilding a person’s sense of self and autonomy involves developing foundational skills in emotional regulation, distress tolerance, self-awareness, clear and assertive communication, boundary-setting, conflict resolution, and mindfulness practices.

-Utilizing my training in Eye Movement Desensitization and Reprocessing (EMDR) and specializations in Clinical Neurobiology, Cognitive Neuroscience, Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Play/Art therapy, Internal Family Systems (IFS), and Mindfulness techniques, I will help you create coping skills that will improve the quality of your life.
+Utilizing my training in Eye Movement Desensitization and Reprocessing (EMDR) and specializations in Clinical Neurobiology, Cognitive Neuroscience, Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Play/Art therapy, Internal Family Systems (IFS), and mindfulness techniques, I will help you create long-lasting coping skills that will help restore self-confidence and clarity.

 Over time, stress, trauma, anxiety, and depression can damage our nervous system and brain structure, causing an increased inability to regulate emotions, think rationally, and plan for the future.
 To allow for better emotional regulation, distress tolerance, and interpersonal effectiveness, having an in-depth understanding of our limbic system, better known as our fight or flight system, is necessary.